-16. QUALITY ASSURANCE
+17. QUALITY ASSURANCE

-- 16.1.
+- 17.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
-This will include periodic audits of child protection files and records by the DSL. - 16.2.
-We will complete a safeguarding audit of the school's safeguarding arrangements at frequencies specified by the Stoke-on-Trent and Staffordshire Safeguarding Children Board and using the audit tool provided by them for this purpose. - 16.3.
+This will include periodic audits of child protection files and records by the DSL.
+SBMAT support the academy in auditing and quality assurance through monitoring visits and updates. - 17.2.
+We will complete a safeguarding audit of the school's safeguarding arrangements at frequencies specified by the Stoke-on-Trent and Staffordshire Safeguarding Children Board and using the audit tool provided by them for this purpose. - 17.3.
 The school's senior leadership team and the governing body will ensure that action is taken to remedy without delay any deficiencies and weaknesses identified in child protection arrangements.

-17. POLICY REVIEW
+18. POLICY REVIEW

-- 17.1.
+- 18.1.
 This policy and the procedures will be reviewed every academic year.
-All other linked policies will be reviewed in line with the policy review cycle. - 17.2.
+All other linked policies will be reviewed in line with the policy review cycle. - 18.2.
 The DSL will ensure that staff members are made aware of any amendments to policies and procedures.

-18. ASSOCIATED POLICIES and PROCEDURES
+19. ASSOCIATED POLICIES and PROCEDURES

-- 18.1.
+- 19.1.
 The following policies and procedures are relevant to the child protection and safeguarding policy and procedure.

+- Academy Handbook (including Staff Code of Conduct)

+- Acceptable Use Policy (SBMAT)

 - Anti-Bullying Policy

 - Attendance Policy

 - Behaviour Policy

-- Children Missing from Education Policy and Procedures

-- Complaints procedure
+- Complaints Procedure (SBMAT)

-- Critical Incident Plan
+- Critical Incident Plan (SBMAT)

 - Educational Visits Policy and risk assessments

-- E-safety Policy
+- E-Safety Policy

 - Health and Safety Policy and other linked policies and risk assessments

-- ICT Acceptable Use Policy
+- Invacuation (Lockdown) Policy (SBMAT)

-- Medical Needs Policy
+- Medical Needs Policy (SBMAT)

-- Positive Handling and Physical Intervention (Use of force) Policy and Guidance

-- PSHE Policy

-- Pupil Images Policy

 - Recruitment and Vetting Policy and procedures

-- Relationships and Sex Education Policy
+- Sex and Relationships Education Policy

-- Special Educational Needs and Disabilities Policy
+- Special Educational Needs and Disabilities (SEND) Policy

+- Whistleblowing Procedure (SBMAT)

-- Staff code of conduct/behaviour policy
+- Use of force Policy